AndrewJBateman/angular-material-portfolio/README.md

 ## General info

-* Responsive - pages resize using Angular flex layout and grids of Angular Material mat-cards.
+* **Responsive:** Pages resize using Angular flex layout and grids of Angular Material mat-cards.
 Using breakpoint sizes: desktop 1200px (anything above 1024px)
 iPad: 768
 bigger screens: 1024px,
 iPhone: 320, 480px lanscape

-* Build file: TODO: reduce bundle sizes (2.5MB currently). webpack-bundle-analyzer used to analyse webpack performance.
-Replace moment package with day.js
+* **Build file:** TODO: reduce bundle sizes (2.5MB currently). webpack-bundle-analyzer used to analyse webpack performance.
+Replaced moment package with day.js as it uses less memory.

-* colors - add to styles scss to reduce repeated scss throughout app.
+* **Colors:** Add to styles scss to reduce repeated scss throughout app.

 ## Sections info

 * **Navbars:** Working. top/side navbars with page routing and working links to my Github and LinkedIn profiles.
-TODO: all good for now. add link to CV
+TODO: all good for now.
+Add link to CV

 * **Home:** Working.
 Top section has 2 fxFlex columns with photo and text, including a Http service to display my number of repos, linked to the github API.
 Also displays date when Github profile page was updated.
 Rest of page comprises Angular Material cards used to display data on areas studied/worked, using data-binding from an array of 'areas' based on an Area model.
 TODO: add link at bottom to return to the top (good for mobile phones):

-* **Projects:** Working.
-Complete real content or add coming soon link. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
+* **Projects:** Working. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio.
 Cards simplified to get 8 on a large screen.
+TODO: Complete real content.

 * **Skills:** Working. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 TODO: Complete real content.